Updated on: November 15, 2022

-Social media is a fantastic way to stay in touch and communicate in both personal and professional scenarios.
+Social media is a great way to communicate in both personal and professional scenarios.
 However, parents should make sure to talk to their kids about online safety.
 Here are Tutor Doctor’s tips for maintaining privacy on social media!

-1. Remain anonymous when possible.
+3. Anonymity.
 How we identify ourselves on the internet is a fascinating topic as the guidelines for “best practice” have changed dramatically over the years.
-A little over a decade ago, the generally agreed upon rule for online safety was to never use your real name on the internet.
+Not too long ago, the generally agreed upon rule for online safety was to never use your real name on the internet.
 Even in the early days of social media (anyone remember Myspace?), accounts were all based on username handles.
 Today, things are much different – YouTube, Facebook, Twitter, Instagram, and TikTok all allow displaying your full name, and many professional networking services (LinkedIn, for example) encourage it.
-While we certainly see the benefits of using our real names to identify ourselves on the web, it’s also easy to understand why this might not be a good idea for kids and teens.
-Luckily, most social media websites still allow users to go by handles, so parents should remind their kids to use a nickname.
+While we certainly see the benefits of using our real names to identify ourselves on the web, it’s also easy to understand why this might not be a good idea for kids and teens to share openly.
+Luckily, most social media websites still allow users to go by handles, so parents should remind their kids to use a nickname!